Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 • Roofing violations — shingle, flat, tile and metal roofing systems throughout Fort Lauderdale

-• Impact window & door violations — wind-borne debris region compliance for all Broward properties
+• Impact window & door violations — HVHZ compliance required for all Broward properties (Broward Product Approval or Miami-Dade NOA)

 • Plumbing violations — unpermitted work, failed inspections, after-the-fact permits